Lung transplant patient discharged from hospital after COVID-19

 Williams was tested for the coronavirus as a pre-operation procedure and tested positive.
 Due to this, the transplant operation was cancelled and Williams had to begin therapy for the virus.

-Banner says William’s symptoms worstened during treatment, all while being intubated.
+Banner says William’s symptoms worsened during treatment, all while being intubated.
 Williams finally tested negative for COVID-19 after a lengthy recovery and underwent the double lung transplant on Sep.
 17.

 “Darryl is doing fantastic.
 He has a great attitude and worked hard to recover,” said Dr. Joshua Malo, a pulmonary and critical care specialist at Banner.
 “It was a tremendous effort by the whole team and every team member was essential in his recovery.”

-Williams lives in Phoenix and says he is most looking forward to seeing his dog and sleeping in his own bed.
+Williams lives in Phoenix and said s he is most looking forward to seeing his dog and sleeping in his own bed.